jbh/dotfiles/README.md

 - [ibmi-cmd](https://github.com/jbh/dotfiles/blob/master/.local/bin/ibmi-cmd)

+> Use with caution.
+There is currently no error checking or output parsing for success/fail.

 My main career is one that makes me deal with IBM i servers most of the time.
 I try to do as much work as I can through SSH and BASH instead of Telnet and "Green Screen".
 These days, I mainly only open Green Screen to run trivial commands